 Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

-The majority of foreign citizens living in Thailand are from neighboring countries such as Myanmar, Laos, and Cambodia, while others – seeking to escape the stresses of life elsewhere – arrive from all of over the world.
+The majority of foreign citizens living in Thailand are from neighboring countries such as Myanmar, Laos, and Cambodia, while others – seeking to escape the stresses of life elsewhere – arrive from all over the world.

 In recent years, the growth of the digital nomad movement has also led to an increase in expats working remotely and choosing to live in Thailand for its affordable cost of living, warm climate, and attractive lifestyle.

 No doubt, Thailand is an attractive destination for expats of all types from around the world.
-If you are considering visiting or even moving to Thailand, this guide is for you.
+If you are considering visiting or moving to Thailand, this guide is for you.

 We’ll dive into what it’s like to live in Thailand as an expat, how to adapt to the lifestyle, and what cultural differences to expect.

-Expat Life in Thailand
+How is Expat Life in Thailand?

 Perhaps the best part of living in Thailand is the flexibility it offers.
 It seems almost cliche to praise somewhere for how “flexible” it is, but Thailand offers it in droves.